Pennsylvania Health Informatics Degree Programs

 Online Learning - Visit Website

-Temple University's Master of Science in Health Informatics (MSHI) is an innovative, interdisciplinary program that merges healthcare, information science, and computer science to enhance patient care through technology.
-Available in both online and in-person formats, this program is tailored for professionals and newcomers, featuring a curriculum that meets CAHIIM® accreditation standards.
-Students can opt for a Project or Thesis track, with admission requiring a 3.0 GPA, three letters of recommendation, and a statement of goals.
-Notably, GRE scores are optional.
-Graduates are well-prepared for careers as health data analysts and project managers in healthcare settings.
+Temple University's Master of Science in Health Informatics is an interdisciplinary program blending healthcare, information science, and computer science to develop efficient systems for improved patient care.
+Available online and in-person, this 36-credit CAHIIM-accredited program offers Project or Thesis tracks.
+Admission requires a 3.0 GPA, three recommendation letters, and a statement of goals, with GRE scores optional.
+It prepares graduates for roles like health data analyst and project manager, emphasizing flexible scheduling for professionals.

 Master's - Master of Science in Health Informatics